2580vfrhureal/notes/Interview-questions/cogbee.md

 - Extend `Thread` class and override `run()` method.
 - Implement `Runnable` interface and pass an instance to `Thread` constructor.
 - Implement `Callable` interface for tasks that return a result and use `ExecutorService`.
+- Use ExecutorService to manage a pool of threads.Submit tasks to the ExecutorService using execute() or submit().
+Shutdown the ExecutorService gracefully.

 **Usage in Projects:**
 Use appropriate method based on the task's complexity and return type requirements.